Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Introduction

 \section{Introduction}

-Free-electron lasers (FELs) provide widely tunable, high-brilliance radiation covering wavelengths from the terahertz (THz) range to hard X-rays~\cite{Kubarev2006,Neil2000,Huang2007,Emma2010}.
+Free-electron lasers (FELs) provide widely tunable, high-brilliance radiation covering wavelengths from the terahertz (THz) range to hard X-rays~\cite{Kubarev2006,Neil2000,Emma2010}.
 Unlike conventional lasers, FELs exploit the interaction of a relativistic electron beam with a periodic magnetic field in an undulator, where the induced energy modulation evolves into a density modulation at the radiation wavelength.
 This microbunching enables coherent emission and, under suitable conditions, exponential amplification of the radiation field.
 While the self-amplified spontaneous emission (SASE) FEL~\cite{Emma2010} has been highly successful and is now the standard for short-wavelength FELs, it also has intrinsic limitations: start-up from shot noise degrades temporal coherence, the required undulator length can be very large, and accumulated slippage between the electron bunch and the radiation field affects the temporal structure of the output pulse~\cite{Madey1971,Bonifacio1984}.
-At long wavelengths, the slippage length becomes comparable to or even larger than the electron bunch length, which makes the overlap between the optical field and the electron beam difficult to maintain.
-Consequently, relatively long electron bunches are required to achieve stable FEL amplification.
-For example, at the PITZ facility at DESY, bunches of about 5~ps duration were required to sustain THz FEL emission at $\lambda_r \sim 100~\mu$m~\cite{Krasilnikov}.